 You may need the full address of your previous employers, along with the phone number of the company and your supervisor's name.

-Use the completed sample job application as a guide when you're completing your own job applications.
+Use the completed sample job application as a guide when you're completing your job applications.

 Some job boards and company websites require users to create an account when they apply for jobs.
 It's a good idea to start your online job search by creating an account on at least one of the major job boards including Monster, CareerBuilder, and Dice for tech jobs.
 If you're seeking a professional position, it's also important to create a profile on LinkedIn.

-In order to create an account, you'll need to register with a current email address so that your account can be confirmed.
-Your user name will either be your email address or a name you select.
+To create an account, you'll need to register with a current email address so that your account can be confirmed.
+Your username will either be your email address or a name you select.
 You'll be able to choose a password for your account.

 When you look for jobs online, the most effective way to search is to use job keywords to find jobs in the career fields and industries you are interested in.

-Create a list of job search keywords that reflect your job interests, including the location where you want to work, type of position, industry, etc. Also review these lists of skills for resumes, so you can match your skills to the job requirements.
+Create a list of job search keywords that reflect your job interests, including the location where you want to work, type of position, industry, etc. Also, review these lists of skills for resumes so that you can match your skills to the job requirements.

 In addition to using job boards (which post jobs submitted by employers), using a job search engine can save you a lot of online job search time.
 When you use a job search engine, you can search for jobs found across various job boards and employer websites.

-For example, the job search engine LinkUp searches for jobs only on company websites, so all the listings you get will be current openings.
+For example, the job search engine Getwork searches for jobs on company websites, so all the listings you get will be current openings.
 Indeed.com searches jobs on job boards, newspapers, associations, and company websites, including most of the Fortune 1000 companies.